Temporal Inductive Logic Reasoning over Hypergraphs: Experiment

 \textbf{Task}.
-The goal of recipe summarization is to generalize a structured procedure for each distinct recipe from the hypergraph data.
-Formally, Let $(\cG, y)$ be a hypergraph and its recipe type label (e.g. \textit{BLT sandwich}).
-Let $y^*$ be the target type for which we want to summarize; the background, positive and negative sets of $y^*$ are
+The goal of recipe summarization is to generalize a structured procedure for each distinct recipe from the hypergraph data as that in Figure~\ref{fig:example-graph}.
+We formalize this problem as a \textit{graph classification} task.
+Formally, Let $P(\cG)$ be the label of a hypergraph $\cG$, where $P$ denotes its recipe type label (e.g. \textit{BLT sandwich}).
+Let $P^*$ be the target type for which we want to summarize, then the positive set of $P^*$ is the set of all graphs with the same label, and the negative set is the rest of the graphs with different labels

-The positive set is essentially the set of positive hypergraphs, as the task is to learn rules from the hypergraph which can entail the positive hypergraphs of recipe $y^*$ and do not entail the negative ones.
-Since the goal is to generate

-However,~\eq{eq:recipe-background-pos-negs} is not sufficient for generating rules for summarization.
-Without additional constraints~\eq{eq:recipe-background-pos-negs} essentially becomes a \textit{graph classification} task, and solving it can lead to rules with good accuracy but poor interpretability.
-For examples, one can learn rules that classify \textit{spaghetti $\&$ meatballs} easily by solely checking if the \texttt{Spaghetti} and \texttt{Meatball} class labels are present in the graph.
-To solve this, we put the constraint that the rules must cover most of the time span of the target hypergraphs.
-In other words, it needs to find rules that generalize to a significant subgraph in the hypergraph.
-This can be done by keeping track of the earliest and the latest events when a subgraph is matched by a rule.
-If the duration of the subgraph is less than that of the entire graph then the rule is discarded.
+Recall the objective in Definition~\ref{def:tilr-objective}, we learn rules for recipe type $P^*$ that can classify graphs in $\cQ_+$ as positive and those in $\cQ_-$ as negative.
+Furthermore, we also constrain the temporal rules to cover the full timespan of the graphs, ensuring rules fully represent the underlying recipe (details in \S\ref{app:exp-details}).

-\textbf{Methods}.
-We evaluate three versions of our ILP method: 1) MRBW: this version performs vanilla MRBW without the path-consistency (PC) algorithm; it proposes the best rule for each recipe by counting the occurrences and picking the most frequent one.
-2) MRBW+PC: this version is the same as MRBW but with PC algorithm.
-3) MRBW+PC (train): this version performs MRBW and PC algorithm during search and learns rule via the parametric model introduced in section~\ref{sec:learning-model}.
+\textbf{Methods and baselines}.
+We evaluate three modes of TILR with increasing complexity, so that it serves as an ablation study on the proposed modules: 1) TILR: this mode performs vanilla MRBW without the path-consistency (PC) algorithm; it proposes the best rule for each recipe by counting the occurrences and picking the most frequent one.
+2) TILR-PC: this mode is the same as MRBW but with the PC algorithm implemented.
+3) $\text{TILR}_{\bm{\theta}}$-PC: this mode performs MRBW and PC algorithm during search and learns rule via the parametric model introduced in \S\ref{sec:learning-model}.